-Section 1 is often compared to the Verbal Reasoning and Quantitative Reasoning sections of the UCAT and requires considerable practice to master the timing.
+Section 1 is often compared to the Verbal Reasoning and Quantitative Reasoning sections of the UCAT.
+You need considerable practice to master the timing.
 Practicing for one of these exams will help you with the other.

 It is a section which requires excellent command of the English language and sharp mental maths skills, but does not generally exceed GCSE level.

 Learn more about the differences between the UCAT and the BMAT.

 32 multiple choice questions in 60 minutes.

 The questions are a mixture of critical thinking and problem solving (a 50:50 split).
 There are 5 options for each question.